praekeltfoundation/ways-of-working/docs/platforms.rst

 - We manage hostnames in nginx, because there may be multiple QA and live hostnames so don't use Django's ALLOWED_HOSTS.
+- Make use of pip and virtualenv
+- Avoid using CachedStaticFilesStorage, or generating CSS/JS automatically as this breaks load balanced environments.

 Vumi
 ----